will8211/unimatrix/README.md

   letter multiple times to increase the frequency of the character set.
 For example, the default setting is equal to '-l knnssss'.

-  * Klingon characters work with "FreeMono Regular" font
+    * Klingon characters should work with ConScript-compliant fonts

 KEYBOARD CONTROL
   SPACE, CTRL-c or q   exit